Noahmarkovich/do-it/README.md

 # Do It - Task Management Application

-A modern task management application built with React, featuring secure cookie-based authentication and an intuitive user interface.
+A modern task management application built with a monorepo structure, featuring a React frontend and Nest.js backend.

 ## 🚀 Features